SignPath/website/docs/blog/_posts/2025-01-31-signing-office-macros-with-signpath.md

 By taking proactive measures today, organizations can significantly reduce their risk exposure and protect themselves from the ever-evolving landscape of cyber threats.

 Want to learn more about how SignPath can protect your Office macros?
-[Get in touch with us](https://about.signpath.io/contact)today.
+[Get in touch with us](https://about.signpath.io/contact) today.